BOCK-AI/BAVT/README.md

 # BAVT - `gnss.py` Documentation

-#### NOTE: For the more Basic Documentation (Installation of carla, python, etc.), refer either of the 3-D-LIDAR, 2-D-LIDAR, RGB_CAM branches.
+#### NOTE: For the more Basic Documentation (Installation of carla, python, etc.), refer to the READMEs under either of the 3-D-LIDAR, 2-D-LIDAR, RGB_CAM branches.

 ---

 ### Instructions to use `gnss.py`:

-Firstly, run this command, which makes sure you clone the repo into the right folder.
+Firstly, run this command, to be in the right folder.
 Start from HOME directory (```~/```) in your linux terminal.
 For Windows, Start from C: Folder in cmd.
 I am assuming you have created the BAVT Folder already.
 If not, please refer Tutorial 1 - Basic Intro to Carla OR 3-D-LIDAR branch README Doc.